rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 <!-- ======================================================================= -->
 ## fundamental considerations

-The goal of allowing to close section `s1` raises the question as to why not to add an additional type-1 sectioning node as sibling to `n1` and then use it to hold the contents of section `s5`.
+The intention behind allowing to close section `s1` raises the question as to why not to add an additional type-1 sectioning node as sibling to `n1` and then use it to hold the contents of section `s5`.
 That is, the current default definitions already allow to express the structure that the modified definitions are supposed to support.

-The only possible reason could therefore be to apply some other characteristic of a type-1 sectioning node (i.e. due to its grouping characteristic) to the optional inner subsequent section `s5`.
+One possible reason could be to apply some other characteristic of a type-1 sectioning node (i.e. due to its grouping characteristic) to the optional inner subsequent section `s5`.
 However, a second subsequent sibling type-1 sectioning node would have the very same characteristic.

-> Optional subsequent descendant nodes.
+> Based on optional subsequent nodes.

 Such an option will obviously have to depend on optional subsequent descendant nodes.
-That is, because the definition of a type-1 sectioning node is only able to cover a single default case.
-And, because of that, a type-1 section will by default (i.e. in cases where there are no such optional nodes) still have to end with its default scope.
+That is, because the definition of a type-1 sectioning node is only able to cover a single default case (e.g. there is no such inner node).
+And, because of that, a type-1 section will by default still have to end with its default scope.

 Note that this should not be understood as an argument against such an option.
 That is, because there is no other way to deviate from the default definitions.